Vuurvos1/wasm-marching-cubes/README.md

 A simple implementation of the marching cubes algorithm with meta balls in Rust and WebAssembly.

 > [!NOTE]
-> Currently the performance WASM performance seems to be about 1.6x faster than the THREE.js implementation but there might be more room for optimization.
+> Currently the WASM performance seems to be about 1.6x faster than the THREE.js implementation but there might be more room for optimization.

 ## Developing